 To apply the formatting to a single section:

-• Single Click: If you only need to format one section, a single click on Format Painter will suffice.
-After activating it, highlight the text to which you want to apply the formatting.
+- Single Click: If you only need to format one section, a single click on Format Painter will suffice.
+After activating it, highlight the text you want to format.
 Once you’ve completed this, the paintbrush vanishes, showing that the tool is inactive.

 For multiple sections:

-• Double-Click: If you must apply the same formatting to several document parts, just double-click the Format Painter icon.
-This action keeps it on, letting you format multiple sections without turning it on each time.
+- Double-Click: To apply the same formatting to several parts of a document, double-click the Format Painter icon.
+This step activates the tool until you turn it off.
+Format every section you need, and the Format Painter will not reset after each use.
 Once finished, hit the ESC key or click the Format Painter icon again to switch it off.

 Advanced Uses of Format Painter